RIAPS/riaps-integration/README.md

 # To Setup RIAPS Development Environment

-Instructions for setting up the RIAPS host development environment (Linux VM) can be found in the riaps-x86runtime folder.
+- Setting up the RIAPS host development environment (Linux VM) can be found in the riaps-x86runtime folder.
-Instructions for creating a RIAPS Beaglebone Black SD Card Image can be found in the riaps-bbbruntime folder.
+- Creating a RIAPS Beaglebone Black SD Card Image can be found in the riaps-bbbruntime folder.